Jared Zabransky

-Jared Zabransky (born December 4, 1983) is a former professional gridiron football quarterback in the National Football League and the Canadian Football League.
+Jared Zabransky (born December 4, 1983) is an American former professional football quarterback in the National Football League (NFL) and the Canadian Football League (CFL).
 He was signed by the Houston Texans of the NFL as an undrafted free agent in 2007 though he was never on an active roster in the NFL.
 He did play two seasons for the Edmonton Eskimos of the CFL in 2009 and 2010.
 He played college football at Boise State and was named Offensive Player of the Game in the 2007 Fiesta Bowl.

-Early years
+Early life

 Zabransky grew up in a farming family in Hermiston, Oregon.
 He attended Hermiston High School and was an accomplished three-sport athlete, competing in football, baseball, and basketball.
 Zabransky won Eastern Oregon's Male Athlete of the Year award his senior year in 2002.
 In addition to being on the honor roll, Zabransky showed his prowess on the gridiron by passing for 1,600 yards and 15 touchdowns as team captain.